Prunoideae/MitoFlex/README.md

 # 7. Extending the function of MitoFlex

-MitoFlex is designed for extendability and readability, to make users to extend it if they find the tools used by MitoFlex are not good enough or the workflow could be optimized.
+MitoFlex is designed for extendability and readability, to make users to extend it if they find the tools used by MitoFlex are not good enough or the workflow could be even optimized.
 Extending the function should not be an hard task as MitoZ.

 MitoFlex is written in Python 3.6, so modifying the original workflow of MitoFlex requires a basic knowledge of the Python programming language.